alondraorn/DH150W2020/assignment08/README.md

 For Task 1, the interface logistics and design elements that I initially conceptualized remained essentially the same throughout the prototyping process.
 However, one change I made was removing the "maximum amount of time to park" in the bubbles that appear above each zone number, which I had included in my low-fidelity prototype.
 This way, the user is not overwhelmed with too much information and can make a decision based on the most important factor, price.

-Out of all three tasks, Task 2 was the one that was met with the most struggle from users I worked with to test the low-fidelity prototype.
+Out of all three tasks, Task 2 was the one that was met with the most struggles from users I worked with to test the low-fidelity prototype.
 I realized that the logic I employed to move from the initial screen to the next by immediately showing the user available parking rather than informing them about the suggested destination did not make sense.
 As a result, with feedback from my classmate, I changed the wireflow to go from the initial screen to immediately showing information about the suggested venue, followed by directing the user to explore the available parking options.
 This way, the user also feels that ParkMobile is truly making a recommendation rather than just a money-grab.

 Task 3 was relatively self-explanatory and also remained approximately the same as the low-fidelity counterpart, though I added more detailed steps to the "navigating to a ParkMobile" location section of this interaction.

+More information on original user personas and task scenarios can be found [here](https://docs.google.com/presentation/d/11dz4WrX4rDA3PaPw3xPM0CvFOS7pzUTsdDXwr7nQLl4/edit?usp=sharing).
+The low-fidelity prototype version of this project can be found [here](https://docs.google.com/presentation/d/1BiwPBoQVrLznBH7h3skdUHdgDHVBF0VkMs-a9-DKQRk/edit?usp=sharing).